 The Perth Post Office Directory of 1845-1846 also records the fact that the stagecoach from Perth to Glasgow "The Northern Champion" stopped at the Star in Stirling to disembark \ embark passengers and parcels, which would no doubt create additional income for the business.

 Perth P.O Directory of 1845-1846

-As already alluded to in the preface, Ebenezer 1 died on 13 January 1849, aged 66.
-This fact is recorded on a headstone in Sighthill Cemetry in Glasgow, belonging to his son in law Thomas Kirk husband of his eldest daughter Mary.
+As already alluded to in the preface, according to the headstone in Sighthill Cemetry in Glasgow, belonging to his son in law Thomas Kirk, husband of his eldest daughter Mary, Ebenezer 1 died on 13 January 1849, aged 66.
 The headstone does not record where he died but if the assumptions about his second marriage to Elizabeth Wright and subsequent record of them resident in Alloa for the 1841 census are correct one would assume he actually died and was interred in Alloa.
-His age, given as 66, confirms him as the Ebenezer Hendry born 25 September 1782.
-Elizabeth Hen(d)ry nee Wright died on 10 June 1856.
-Although the record of her death does not specifically identify her as the widow of Ebenezer Hendry she is identified as a widow with the maiden name of Wright and living at Old Bridge Street, Alloa, which would seem to be reasonable grounds for believing this is Ebenezer's widow.
-She is recorded as buried in the Churchyard of Alloa.
+As already referred to it is his age, given as 66, which I believe confirms him as the Ebenezer Hendry born 25 September 1782.

 Kirk \ Hendry Grave stone in Sighthill Cemetery